PoojaSriChandrasekar/PIZZA-SALES-DATA-ANALYSIS/README.md

 # 🍕 Pizza Sales Data Analysis
-To analyze pizza sales data and generate key performance indicators (KPIs), uncover sales trends by time and category, and identify top and bottom performing products for informed business decisions.

 ## 📚 Project Overview
 This project involves performing comprehensive data analysis on pizza sales using SQL and Excel to generate actionable business insights.
 The goal was to analyze sales trends, customer ordering patterns, product performance, and key metrics to help the business optimize revenue and inventory management.